WHEN YOU DECIDE TO SELL YOUR REAL ESTATE INVESTMENT IN LOS CABOS MEXICO

 Just like when you purchased your property the buyer will be paying the closing costs and transfer fee's for transferring your title into their name.

 Capital Gains tax also applies in Mexico.
 It will be calculated on any gain you make on the sale of your property.
 It will be calculated in pesos at the exchange rate of the day when you purchased your property and at the exchange rate of the day when you sell your property.
 There are deductions that can be calculated to bring the gain down.
 Such as your Real Estate Commission, you also will receive an inflationary credit for each year of ownership of your property, original Factura's for improvements can also be submitted for consideration.
 It may be possible to have a tax strategy prepared in Mexico to further reduce your tax obligation.
 After you close your sale talk to your accountant North of the Border for your US or Canadian Income Taxes.
 US Citizens receive a tax credit for Capital Gains Tax paid in Mexico.

 Lastly you will be paying the Real Estate commission that you agree to in the listing contract with your Realtor and Broker in Mexico plus IVA Tax.

 The closing time frame once you have an accepted sales contract typically is averaging 60 days.
-Throw in some Mexican Financing on the part of the buyer and the time frame may average 120 days.
-If your title is held by a trust bank such as HSBC or ScotiaBank your closing time frame may average 7 months or up to 1 year to process the cancellation of your trust and the transfer of the property to the buyer under a new trust bank.
+Throw in some Mexican Financing on the part of the buyer and the time frame may average 180 days.
+If your title is held by a trust bank such as HSBC your closing time frame may average 7 months or up to 1 year to process the cancellation of your trust and the transfer of the property to the buyer under a new trust bank.
 There are also additional fee's to the seller related to the cancellation of the HSBC trust, expect to pay additional sellers fee's in the range of $3600.00 for this process, ask me for more details.
 If your buyer is obtaining an Escritua for their title and not transferring your fideicomiso beneficial rights your trust will need to be cancelled and each Trust Bank fee is different.